 Azure Digital Twins is commonly used in combination with other Azure services as part of a larger IoT solution.

-A complete solution using Azure Digital Twins may contain the following parts:
+A sample architecture of a complete solution using Azure Digital Twins may look like the following:

 - The Azure Digital Twins service instance.
 This service stores your twin models and your twin graph with its state, and orchestrates event processing.